So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Objectives:

-- A history project on Akbarnama will give you insights on the social, political, cultural, and economic conditions during Akbar’s reign.
+- A history project on Akbarnama will give you insights into the social, political, cultural, and economic conditions during Akbar’s reign.

 - It will help you extract history from a biography written at the emperor’s behest by his court historian & biographer.